 There is interest paid on the loan; however, the interest is taken from the home equity and not from the lender during the period of the loan.

 RAMs involve important decisions and can be complicated.
-It is recommended that anyone contemplating using a RAM to generate income call the Connecticut Housing Finance Authority to consult with an information and referral specialist to explore the wisdom of taking a RAM from a private lender, at age 70+.
+It is important that homeowners consider their plans carefully and get appropriate advice from an attorney, accountant, or other reliable, professional source before deciding.
+It is recommended that anyone contemplating using a RAM to generate income contact the Connecticut Housing Finance Authority (http://www.chfa.org/Homeownership/for%20Homeowners/default.aspx) to consult with an information and referral specialist.

 To Find Providers in Connecticut’s Community Resources Database: